Pepetela: Exit from the government, work published in the 1980s

 Pepetela continued to write throughout the decade, publishing O cão e os Caluandas, a novel that looks at the inhabitants of Luanda and the changes that they have undergone since independence, one year after the publication of Yaka.
 The novel is notable for using the story of a German shepherd's wanderings through Luanda to structure it, and for containing a variety of narrative voices.
 In 1989, he published Lueji, a work similar to A Revolta na Casa dos Ídolos in that it draws parallels between Angolan history and the contemporary situation in the country.
 The novel juxtaposes the princess Lueji, an important figure in 17th-century Angolan history, with a young ballerina who is dancing the role of Lueji in a contemporary piece.
 In the words of Ana Mafalda Leite, "The author writes chronologically of the two women, whose lives eventually begin to merge in the novel."
-In the novel, Pepetela recreates the history of seventeenth century Angola.
+In the novel, Pepetela recreates the history of 17th century Angola.
 This is a project that he would undertake again with the 16th century in his 1994 novel A gloriosa família.